 Whether you like it or not, interest rates are rising once more.
 This article will discuss how to invest and profit in a rising interest rate environment.

 I’m in the camp that interest rates will stay low for years to come because of the following reasons:

-* The growth of China and India and their continued purchasing of US debt
+- The growth of other countries such as China and India and their continued purchasing of US debt

-* A 30+ year trend of declining rates that is telling us we’re more adept at managing inflation with each new cycle that passes
+- A 35+ year trend of declining rates is telling us we’re more adept at managing inflation with each new cycle that passes

-As you can see from the chart, I wasn’t lying when I said interest rates have been coming down for over 30 years now.
-Primary goals of the Federal Reserve are to contain inflation, promote orderly growth, and provide maximum employment.
+As you can see from the chart, I wasn’t lying when I said interest rates have been coming down for over 30 years.
+The primary goals of the Federal Reserve are to contain inflation, promote orderly growth, and provide maximum employment.

 The Fed usually assigns an inflation target, which currently stands at 2%, and adjusts interest rates, prints money, or buys back debt to reach such a target.